 Lemon lavender cookies with a variety of edible flowers and lavender sugar on top.

-These lemon lavender cookies can be kept in an airtight container after they are baked for up to 5 days.
+These Lemon Lavender Cookies can be kept in an airtight container after they are baked for up to 5 days.
 Wrap them in plastic wrap or place in a Ziplock freezer bag.

 I do not recommend freezing the cookies that have been decorated with the edible flowers.
 They will become limp and not look very pretty once they thaw out.
+Instead, freeze unbaked, punched out cookies on a parchment lined sheet pan.
+Wrap in plastic and decorate the cookies when ready to bake.

 To thaw out cookies, place inside the refrigerator overnight or leave at room temperature for 15-20 minutes.
 Follow the same procedure for decorating and baking.